jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day02/README.md

 I have to admit, the quick-and-dirty solution took me longer than I thought it would, getting the second star at around 1:06am ET.

 However, the quick-and-dirty code also gave me a lot of opportunities to refactor to clear, expressive code.

+After analyzing how `canBeDampened()` worked, I realized that a call to `isSafe()` was redundant and the Part 2 call could be simplified.